 There are solutions like wearing a heavy skin cream or moisturizer prior to mask usage.
 Although moisturizers are great, they don’t feel comfortable on covered skin.
 They trap sweat and can lead to discomfort.

 It is even touted that wearing makeup can act as a barrier and help in reducing these issues.
 The caveat here though is the fact that the tight mask on the skin can drive make up into the skin causing easy clogging of pores.

 A barrier gel which acts as prevention is your best bet in handling these skin issues.
 A barrier gel forms a thin invisible film on the skin which dries quickly and thus feels nonexistent and also reduces skin contact with mask to a great degree.
-These gels are breathable, non-irritants and goes a long way in prevention of skin issues from cropping up due to mask usage.
+These skin rash gels are breathable, non-irritants and goes a long way in prevention of skin issues from cropping up due to mask usage.

 While we are living in difficult times, let’s not compromise on anyone’s safety by avoiding masks.
 Wearing masks is imperative but it need not come at the cost of unhappy skin.
 Let’s stay healthy and happy.

 Maintaining a strong skin barrier is as important as wearing a mask.
 Do it for your skin!
 SkinEasi activ, is India's first anti-chafing gel that prevents skin irritation and rashes due to prolonged use of Face Mask and Personal Protective Equipment (PPE).

 SkinEasi Second Skin patented technology forms an invisible, breathable, non-staining, non greasy & water repellent film which protects from rash, redness, soreness due to rubbing of skin on skin, skin on clothing or prolonged use of Face mask.